 Why SKU tracking is important for ecommerce businesses

 SKUs can assist a number of activities for ecommerce businesses, such as providing accurate data that gives insights into profitability, sales trends, and future demand.

 This, in turn, makes the inventory management process more efficient as it allows you to make smarter inventory replenishment decisions to avoid overstocking and understocking inventory.

-Overall, it helps with stock control by providing the insights needed to make informed decisions on how much of each SKU to reorder, when to reorder, and where to store it (if you utilize multiple warehouses) to keep storage costs at a minimum while still meeting demand.
+Overall, it helps with stock control by providing the insights needed to make informed decisions on how much of each SKU to reorder, when to reorder, and where to store it (if you utilise multiple warehouses) to keep storage costs at a minimum while still meeting demand.

 Benefits of properly tracking SKUs